sayoojjs/Heat_Distortion/README.md

 # Heat_Distortion

-## This shader I have made for my desert cinematic project.
-I don't know whether this is suitable for you or not.
+## This shader I have made for my desert cinematic project, cheaper and simpler without adding more strain to the scene.

-### If you got any troubles please get touch with me
+### If have you got any troubles please get touch with me

 sayoojjsmail@gmail.com